 Prior to surgery, the dog is put under general anesthesia.
 This typically involves drug to induce anesthesia that is injected through an intravenous catheter.
 Pain medication may be started in advance.
 Next, a breathing tube is placed in the dog's trachea to maintain an open airway and deliver oxygen mixed with gas anesthesia.
 The gas percentage is adjusted to maintain the optimum anesthesia level.

-Once the dog is under anesthesia, monitors are typically set up and technicians measures to keep the dog warm (because body temperature drops during anesthesia).
+Once the dog is under anesthesia, monitors are typically set up so the dog's vitals can be recorded.
+Vital signs are monitored to make sure the dog is safe during the procedure.
+Technicians take measures to keep the dog warm (because body temperature drops during anesthesia).
 Intravenous fluids may be administered to maintain blood pressure, prevent dehydration, and offset blood loss during surgery.
-Vital signs are monitored to make sure the dog is safe during the procedure.

 Next, the anesthetized dog is placed on his back.
 A technician shaves the hair above the scrotum (below the penis) and scrubs the skin with a special surgical cleanser that removes dirt and germs.
 Meanwhile, the veterinarian "scrubs in" with surgical cleanser, then puts on a sterile surgery gown and sterile gloves.
 To prevent the spread of germs, all staff members in the operating room wear caps to cover their hair and masks to cover their mouths and noses.

 Before making the first cut, the veterinarian covers the dog with sterile drapes to keep germs and debris from getting into the surgery site.
 Then, a scalpel is used to make a small incision through the layers of skin and tissue between the scrotum and the penis.
 Using special surgical instruments, the vet locates the testicular blood supply and sperm ducts, then skillfully ties them off with suture before the carefully cutting away the testicles.
-The incision is then closed with many layers of internal sutures.
-Some vets use special skin glue to close the outer layer of skin while others still use visible external sutures (this is a matter of that vet's preference and the dog's specific needs).
+The incision is then closed with layers of internal sutures.
+Some vets use special skin glue to close the outer layer of skin, Others prefer to use visible external sutures (this is a matter of that vet's preference and the dog's specific needs).

 After the surgery is complete, a technician will clean the incision gently and move the dog to recovery.
 Additional pain medication may be given depending on the dog's needs.
 The goal is for the dog to wake up in a soft, warm bed with as little pain as possible.